rerun/rerun/README.md

 # NAME

-rerun - a simple command runner because it's easy to forget standard operating procedure.
+rerun - a modular shell automation framework to organize your keeper scripts.

 # SYNOPSYS